How To: Field Weakening

 • How much speed can I reach?
 About 30 percent more speed than without.
 I’ve been able to cruise at 19-20mph with a stock XR battery at 50-70% battery (flat road) while duty cycle remained at or below 80%

 • Is this an experimental feature?
-It’s been in the VESC firmware for a year now, ESK8 and Ebikes have used it for a while, but it’s still new for VESC balance vehicles - Update 8/8/22 many of us have been riding this now for 2 months without any issues
+It’s been in the VESC firmware sinc 2021, ESK8 and Ebikes have used it for a while - Update 8/8/22 many of us have been riding this now for 2 months without any issues

 • Is it safe?
 Field weakening is safe - going faster than you can handle is not though!